Supercharging Transparency Mapping

 The project includes the principals of several of the major established projects in this area, including Littlesis, Poderopedia, and OpenCorporates.
 It has the further support of Poplus, the civic coding initiative connected with Popit.
 Poderopedia is a previous Knight News Challenge winner.
 Several other mapping organizations have also expressed interest: all of these efforts face the same problems.

---a public-policy institute based at Columbia University--will act as the neutral-ground convener and project manager for the partnership.
+The American Assembly--a public-policy institute based at Columbia University--will act as the neutral-ground convener and project manager for the partnership.
 Technical project management and coding will be done within the network where possible, and by bringing in outside support where needed.

 In ONE sentence, tell us about your project to strengthen the Internet for free expression and innovation.